camunda/camunda-docs-manual/content/update/minor/78-to-79/tomcat.md

 The following steps describe how to update the Camunda artifacts on a Tomcat server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda BPM 7.9 Tomcat distribution][tomcat-distribution].
+If not already done, make sure to download the [Camunda Platform 7.9 Tomcat distribution][tomcat-distribution].

 The update procedure takes the following steps:

-1. Update the Camunda BPM Core Libraries
+1. Update the Camunda Platform Core Libraries
-2. Update Optional Camunda BPM Libraries
+2. Update Optional Camunda Platform Libraries
 3. Maintain Process Applications
 4. Update Web Applications